The best mid-range DSLRs of 2015 - Our pick of the best mid-range DSLRs on the market today

 Not only do they offer better build quality, and thus more longevity for your cash, but you’ll also get more for your money in terms of specification.

-The mid-range DSLR market is a competitive one however, and thus picking the right model for you is a difficult decision.
+The mid-range DSLR market is a competitive one however, and thus picking the right model is a difficult decision.

 We’ve narrowed down the options with a list of some of the best mid-range DSLRs currently on the market.